knaw-huc/lenticular-lens/readme.md

     "filter": {                 // The filter configuration to obtain only a subset of the data from Timbuctoo; optional field
-        "conditions": [{        // The filter is composed of element groups "property": ["foaf_name"],    // The property path to which this condition applies "type": 'not_ilike',          // The type of filtering to apply; see table below for allowed values "value": "%...%"              // Depends on type of filtering selected; value to use for filtering }],
+        "conditions": [{        // The filter is composed of element groups "property": ["foaf_name"],    // The property path to which this condition applies "type": 'minimal_date',       // The type of filtering to apply; see table below for allowed values "value": "1600",              // Depends on type of filtering selected; value to use for filtering "format": "YYYY-MM-DD"        // Both the types `minimal_date` and `maximum_date` require a date format for parsing
+        }],
         "type": "AND"           // Whether ALL conditions in this group should match ('AND') or AT LEAST ONE condition in this group has to match ('OR')
     },